9.1.4 – Family Educational Right to Privacy Act (FERPA), a.k.a Buckley Amendment

 POLICY: Spoon River College (SRC) upholds the Federal law, The Family Educational Rights & Privacy Act (FERPA), giving students the right to inspect, review, and amend their educational records.
 SRC students are permitted to inspect their own educational records.
 In addition, the College will not release or disclose information or allow inspection of records without prior written permission from the student, unless, by law, prior consent is not required under certain circumstances.
 Students also have a right to file a complaint with the U.S. Department of Education.

 This policy applies to all Spoon River College students.

-College official: A person employed by the College in an administrative, supervisory, academic, research, support staff, or an outside contractor (e.g., health or medical professional, attorney, auditor) acting as an agent for the College or the Illinois Community College Board or a student employed in the College work study/student worker program.
+College official: A person employed by the College in an administrative, supervisory, academic, research, support staff, or an outside agency (e.g., health or medical professional, attorney, auditor, local/state law enforcement, emergency responder) acting as an agent for the College or the Illinois Community College Board or a student employed in the College work study/student worker program.

 Educational data or education records: Any data in any form directly relating to an individual student maintained by the College or by a person acting for the institution.

 Eligible parent: A parent or guardian providing documentation that supports the student is a legal dependent for tax purposes, or provides a signed release as designated by official documentation.